sfepy/sfepy/doc/introduction.rst

 * mailing lists
 * issue tracking
 * git repository (bleeding edge code)
-* further documentation and examples
+* further documentation, examples, and some of the research projects the code has been developed for.

 To discuss in real time, join our IRC channel #sfepy at freenode.